9/9

 Seasonality hurts when all your revenue lands in a fortnight and nothing in July.
 Start by mapping last year's quiet months and adding a small product for the quieter periods, think of things such as workshops or subscription refills that could possibly cushion the drop in flower sales or foot traffic.
 Think about pairing it up with a lean cash flow plan and those peaks and troughs won't feel so rough.
 A few focused tweaks beat scrambling twice a year.

-The team and I want to take you into how you can turn those famine periods into manageable seasons rather than nail biting crises.
+The team and I want to walk you through how to turn those famine stretches into something you can plan for.
+Not two frantic peaks and a lot of holding your breath in between.
 And I'm not speaking from theory here.

 We've Lived The Famine